Skip to main content

 Features:

-• GitHub Actions supports multi-container testing.
-It tests the web service and its DB in your workflow by adding some docker-compose to your workflow file.
+• Supports multi-container testing to test the web service and its DB in the workflow by adding some docker-compose to your workflow file.

 5. CircleCI